California Driver Handbook - Laws and Rules of the Road

 - Obey signs pertaining to pedestrians.
 Examples include:

-IMPORTANT: Blind pedestrians rely on the sound of your vehicle to become aware of your vehicle’s presence.
+IMPORTANT: Blind pedestrians rely on the sound of your vehicle to become aware of your vehicle’s presence, and the sound of the pedestrian signal to know when they are able to safely cross the street.
 It is important that you stop your vehicle within 5 feet of the crosswalk.
 Drivers of hybrid or electric vehicles must remain especially aware that the lack of engine noise may cause a blind pedestrian to assume there is not a vehicle nearby.
 Follow this cue:

 - When a blind person pulls in his or her cane and steps away from the intersection, this gesture usually means for you to go (additional information regarding blind pedestrians can be found here).